CUHK-UAS-FUNDAMENTAL/open-source-SLAM-package/README.md

 2. PCL
 Follow [PCL Installation](http://www.pointclouds.org/downloads/linux.html).
 3. Trajectory visualization
-For visualization purpose, this package uses hector trajectory sever, you may install the package by
+For a visualization purpose, this package uses hector trajectory sever, you may install the package by
 ```
 sudo apt-get install ros-melodic-hector-trajectory-server
 ```